Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-In Multiplayer tournaments, players earn N+1 match points for each match win, where N is the standard number of players in a Pod for that tournament.
+In Multiplayer Tournaments, players earn N+1 match points for each match win, where N is the standard number of players in a Pod for that tournament.

 The winner is the one that by the end of the round time has the most game wins or that before the end of the round time has achieved the required number of game wins.